xikangzhang/McRSIM/README.md

 ## Prerequisites
-To get experimental results of the paper, you need to download the following data set:
+To get experimental results of the paper, you need to download the following data sets:

 - Hopkins 155 data set: http://www.vision.jhu.edu/data/hopkins155/
 - Hopkins Additional Sequences with Missing data: http://vision.jhu.edu/data/
 - RSL12 data set: http://robustsystems.coe.neu.edu/?q=content/publications

 ## Testing
-The demo code are in matlab folder.
+The demo code is in the matlab folder.
 You may need to set up the correct path before running the code.

 - testBenchmark.m: simulated Multi-camera Motion Segmentation on modified Hopkins 155 data set
 - testBenchmark2.m: Multi-camera Motion Segmentation on RSL 12 data set